-The Trigger and Conditional components in the Flow Builder allow you to create targeted customer journeys stemming from the same initial trigger.
+The trigger and conditional splits components in the flow builder allow you to create targeted customer journeys stemming from the same initial trigger.
 However, as you start to branch your flows, there may be instances when you'd like to bring these separate journeys back together down the same path.

 Rejoining Split Paths

 When you drag a split into a flow, you must define the conditions that will branch recipients and send them down unique paths.
 Below the exit point for each path, there is a "rejoin" icon.
 You can click and drag this icon to rejoin a split.
 When you do, all available drop-points will turn green to signal where you can rejoin.